 Serious Sexual Offences

-- R v G: Successful acquittal of a man charged with seven counts of sexual activity upon his step-granddaughter.
-Sole Junior.
+- R v G: Acquittal of a man charged with seven counts of sexual activity upon his step-granddaughter.

 Dean is regularly instructed to undertake appeals where the original trial/sentence was undertaken by a different Advocate.
 He is often instructed by virtue of his knowledge of the law, his drafting skills and because he thoroughly reviews all cases which are so referred to him; meaning he can identify issues that are sometimes missed on even a first or second review of the case.
 He is careful to ensure that only meritorious points are taken and considers carefully which points from a tactical point of view ought to be pursued on any such appeal.